tshort/mdpad-docs/content/examples/output/index.md

 ## Results

-Here is an example of some output we can create:
+Here are examples of different types of output.
+These are in embedded in expandable Bootstrap cards.

 <div id="mdpad"></div>